zayaty750/Ecommerce-store/README.md

 naturally.

 #Seventh page(Product.html)
-It is the page that will be divided into section to differentiate between Kinds of clothes(page for women , men and kids).
+It is the page that will be divided into section to differentiate between Kinds of clothes(page for women's clothing , men's clothes and kids clothes).